edwardgerhold/syntaxjs/README.md

 It´s using Mozilla Parser_API for AST representation.

 Currently the interpreter bases on a simple indirect recursive visitor algorithm.
-Equal to the visitor pattern by calling visitor[node.type](node) to get the right function, because arguments can´t be overloaded and i wanted no big switch statement but a function each node.type.
+Equal to the visitor/interpreter pattern by calling visitor[node.type](node) to get the right function, because arguments can´t be overloaded and i wanted no big switch statement but a function each node.type.